adriann116/WHSTechNotes/journal.md

 dealing with aI is easy but trying to devlope one will be hard just cause its so much coding
 # October 20, 2025
 fraklin hardeep and mnarla were all sitting next to each other in the sitting chart
+# October 27, 2025
+if there were a storm the internetn wouldnt help us but tell us where its at and how fast its coming and where its coming from after that the interent would shut off